Alignak-monitoring/alignak/doc/source/14_contributing/packs.rst

 .. _contributing/packs:

 ==============
-Shinken packs
+Alignak packs
 ==============

 What are Packs?
 ================

 Packs are a small subset of configuration files, templates or pictures about a subject, like Linux or Windows.
 It's designed to be a "pack" about how to monitor a specific subject.
-Everyone can contribute by creating and sending their how packs to the `Shinken community website`_.
+Everyone can contribute by creating and sending their how packs to the `Alignak community website`_.

 Technically, it's a zip file with configuration files and some pictures or templates in it.